UK Destination Wedding Photographers in Slovenia

 Waiting on the near shoreline we were greeted by the familiar bus of Bled Tours which swept us through the steep winding streets and tunnels up to Bled Castle.

-Destination Wedding Photographers at Bled Castle Wedding Reception
+Documentary Wedding Photos at Bled Castle Wedding Reception

 Up close and in the warm evening light the medieval castle with Romanesque tower looked even more impressive.
 All cobbles and stone with detailed metal work and a view to die for overlooking Bled, the lake and the national park behind.